mikebronner/panic-nova-intelephense.novaextension/README.md

 To configure global preferences, open **Extensions → Extension Library...** then select intelephense's **Preferences** tab.

 You can also configure preferences on a per-project basis in **Project → Project Settings...**

+Finally, note that the additional preferences found on the **Preferences** tab relate to Intelephense-specific configurations.
+See Ben Mewburn's [own explanations](https://github.com/bmewburn/intelephense-docs/blob/master/gettingStarted.md) for further information on what each option does.

 ## Caveats